Uninett/nav/doc/howto/using_the_api.rst

 - "prefix_routed": "http://<host>/api/prefix/routed"

 These endpoints will give list output limited by page size and any optional search or filter parameters (more about that below).

+The :doc:`endpoint parameters <api_parameters>` are separately documented.

 Paging